Looking to write the next best seller? We've got the Mac for you.

 - Obviously, not portable

 Whether for school, business, or home use, a Mac is a great choice.
-For writers especially, you can't go wrong, no matter the model you select.
-Our favorite, the 2019 MacBook Air, offers a terrific Retina display in a portable frame that won't break the bank.
+For writers especially, you can't go wrong, no matter which model you select.
+Our favorite, the MacBook Air (M1, 2020), offers a terrific Retina display in a portable frame that won't break the bank.

 Available in space gray, gold, and silver, the MacBook Air is the lightest Apple laptop on the market and also the one that offers the most battery life between charges.
 It's also the thinnest so you can bring it with you at any time.